TCNJ-Web-Team/Senior-Eng-Projects/README.md

 # Senior Engineering Projects | Add list of sites to grid

-##Creating a new matrix page (for web team)
+## Creating a new matrix page (for web team)

-Login to engineering site.
+1. Login to engineering site.
 Create new page based on year, use year URL "2022-2023" as an example.
+2. In custom field, Senior Projects Grid, under Year add latest year

-Open the page in headway and import
+3. Open the page in headway and import

-Copy formatting in headway, in custom block change
+4. Copy formatting in headway
+5. In custom block change
 	'meta_value'	=> array('23'), to current year

-In custom field, Senior Projects Grid, under Year add latest year

-##Importing list of sites (for web team and Terry)
+## Importing list of sites (for web team and Terry)

 https://docs.google.com/spreadsheets/d/13s5IzXsWPuQcfOKXzJPZt8qJz58W-EaM7A67pk5FcVI/edit?usp=sharing